EdwinKuttappi/fastpage1/_posts/2022-11-10-Final-Exam.md

 Correct.
 All digital data is represented at the lowest level as sequences of bits.
 Statement I is true because strings of characters can be represented by sequences of bits.
 Statement II is true because colors can be encoded as sequences of bits.
 Statement III is true because sequences of bits can be used to represent sound.

 ![]({{ site.baseurl }}/images/finalquestion21.png)

+Reflection: Just like the last question, we did not do Binary Numbers in class so I wasn't sure about it.
+I did not know you can use binary to represent strings, colors, and audio, but I think that makes sense now.

 ## Question 36
 **Topic 3.10**: Lists